 The Unified Planning Work Program (UPWP) is a contractual document that describes the coordinated transportation-planning program to be undertaken within the Monroe Urbanized Area.
-These planning activities are the joint responsibility of the Louisiana Department of Transportation and Development and the Monroe Urbanized Area Metropolitan Planning Organization, hereinafter referred to as the MPO.
+These planning activities are the responsibility of the Monroe Urbanized Area Metropolitan Planning Organization, hereinafter referred to as the MPO.